 WIDE: Talent transferring mice into a new cage.

 On the next morning, make a superficial incision in the tail vein of the free-moving mouse [1], and draw 25 microliters of blood from the incision into a glass capillary [2].
-Quickly flow the blood into a microcentrifuge tube [3].
+Quickly blow the blood into a microcentrifuge tube [3].

-Talent making the incision in the tail.
+Talent making the incision/nick in the tail.

 Talent drawing blood.

-Talent flowing the blood into a centrifuge tube.
+Talent blowing the blood into a centrifuge tube.

 Stop the bleeding using septic powders [1], then refill the feed in the cage [2] and make sure the mice show no signs of extreme stress.
 Perform the blood withdrawal on all mice [3].